The name 7 cup burfi originated due to the fact that 7 cups of ingredients are used in the recipe.

 Cashews (optional) : 1 tsp, chopped

-Line the pan with parchment paper or grease it with ghee and set aside.
+Line the pan with parchment paper/butter paper or grease it with ghee and set aside.

-In a wide bowl place gram flour, melted ghee, sugar, coconut, cashew powder, almond powder.
+In a wide bowl place 1 cup gram flour, 1 cup milk, 1 cup ghee, 2 cups of sugar, coconut, cashew powder, almond powder.
 Whisk the mixture until well combined and it is lump free.

-Transfer the mixture to a deep bottomed pan.
-On medium low heat bring it to boil.
+Transfer the mixture to a deep-bottomed pan.
+On medium-low heat bring it to a boil.

-Continue to cook, stirring the mixture at regular intervals for about 20-25 minutes or until mixture starts to leave the sides of the pan and get porous and bubbly.
+Continue to cook, stirring the mixture at regular intervals for about 20-25 minutes or until the mixture starts to leave the sides of the pan and get a porous texture and bubbly.
 At this point add cardamom powder, mix well

-Continue to cook for another 5 -10 minutes or until mixture reached desired consistency.
-Mixture should be between slightly chewy and fudge like.
+Continue to cook for another 5 -10 minutes or until the mixture reached desired consistency.
+The mixture should be slightly chewy and fudge-like.

-Turn off the heat and transfer the mixture onto a greased pan, even it out.
+Turn off the heat and transfer the burfi mixture onto a greased tray, and even it out.

 Garnish with chopped pistachios, almonds and cashews.
 Allow it to cool for 10 - 15 minutes, cut it into desired shape.